 If you come with city buses, buses 10 and 13 drop off at Place Clémenceau, about 10 minutes from the rock.

-You need a guide or a travel agency for your tour?
+You need a guide for your tour?

 The history and legend of the rock.